pranavbala3/Intelligent-Document-Processing-Agent/README.md

   *   PDF pages are converted to high-quality JPEG images
   *   The Gemini model analyzes visual elements including tables, figures, and complex layouts
   *   Structured JSON output identifies all layout elements with descriptions
-- Pages are processed parallely `ProcessPoolExecutor`.
+- Pages are processed parallely using `ProcessPoolExecutor`.

 ### Query Processing
 - The agent uses a RAG approach implemented in `rag.py`.
 This module indexes extracted information and uses embeddings to retrieve relevant content.